Autism Awareness

 Related Courses

-To deepen your skills in supporting people with diverse needs, you may also be interested in Dementia Awareness, Learning Disability and Communication in Care.
-These courses strengthen your understanding of neurodiversity, inclusion, and effective person-centred support.
-We can also combine courses such as Autism Awareness & Learning Disability Awareness, to fall in-line with The Oliver McGowan mandatory training scope.
+To further develop your skills in supporting people with diverse needs, you may also be interested in our Dementia Awareness, Learning Disability Awareness, and Communication in Care courses.
+These courses build understanding of neurodiversity, inclusion, and effective person-centred support.